YubicoLabs/passkey-workshop/docs/docs/mobile-clients/android/getting-started.md

 https://developer.android.com/studio

 and continue to `Download Android Studio Koala`.
+Newer versions will follow a similar approach while the screenshots might reflect a somewhat different state.

-Once you accepted the terms and conditions, you might face a specific for which version to download.
+Once you accepted the terms and conditions, you need to specify the cpu architecture you want to build on:

 <img
 src={require('/img/mobile/android/install-cpu-selection.png').default}